bluehalo/node-fhir-server-mongo/README.md

 * `test:ci` - Convenience command which runs test:prepare-db, test:lint, and test:jest.
 You should not run this command, run the `test` command instead because it set's NODE_ENV correctly for testing.
 * `test:lint` - Runs eslint against `fhir/src` with rules defined in the `.eslintrc`.
 * `test:jest` - Runs tests using the [Jest](https://facebook.github.io/jest/) framework.
 It will run any tests in a `__tests__` directory or with the naming convention `<anything>.test.js`.
 * `test:prepare-db` - This will reset and reinsert all the sample data into Mongo.
 This way you have a decent amount of data to work with when running your tests.
+When this is run via the `test` command, it will set the NODE_ENV for you.
+If you are running it independently, set the NODE_ENV before using.
 * `populate` - This allows you to populate the database.
-It also accepts some extra flags.
+One thing to keep in mind when using this, if the NODE_ENV is not set, it will default to the production db name.
+When you invoke this through docker, it will set NODE_ENV to `development` for you except when running tests, it will then use `test`.
+When running in node, you may need to manually set it to which ever environment you need it to be in.
+The db names are defined in the `env.json` file.
+This command also accepts some extra flags.
 	* `-h` or `--help` - Prints help to the console.
 	* `-p` or `--profiles` - Comma separated list of profiles to insert.
 For example, `-p Patient,Observation`.
 	* `-a` or `-all` - Insert all the sample data that we have.